Table of Contents

 - Admire the frilly wooden balconies and distinctive architecture in Tbilisi’s Old Town.

 Airbnb and Booking.com were our go-tos for finding accommodation in Georgia.
-We were pleased with the quality of our rooms and apartments, and were pleasantly surprised by the internet reliability, too.
+We were pleased with the quality of our apartments and rooms, and we were pleasantly surprised by the internet reliability, too.
 Here are several properties we’d happily stay at again:

 Taxis – Wherever you are in the world, hailing a taxi is often a stressful endeavor.
 In Georgia, our rides were mostly positive, but we did have at least one unpleasant experience.
 We’d just arrived in the country, and were at the information desk inside the Kutaisi Airport when a taxi driver approached us.
 An airport employee kindly translated the details of the taxi journey on our behalf.
 We thought the fare sounded reasonable, so we accepted and hopped into the driver’s car.
 However, when we arrived at our guesthouse and it was time to do the financial transaction, the driver tried to double the agreed-upon fare.